rcapillon/3DFEM/README.md

 * Linear frequency-domain dynamics using a reduced-order model based on elastic modes
 * Linear time-domain dynamics using the Newmark scheme and a reduced-order model based on elastic modes
 * Uncertainty Quantification:
-  - **Nonparametric** probabilistic models for reduced matrices for linear frequency-domain dynamics
+  - **Nonparametric** probabilistic models for reduced matrices in dynamics solvers
   - Direct Monte Carlo method for uncertainty propagation

 ### Post-processing
 * Plotting of Frequency-Response Functions (FRF), time trajectories
-* Plotting of confidence intervals on FRF in stochastic simulations
+* Plotting of confidence intervals on FRF and time trajectories in stochastic simulations
 * Export of a deformed mesh to VTK format (PolyData legacy format)
 * Export of a series of deformed meshes to VTK format for animations (for visualizing elastic modes, or deformations in time-domain dynamical analyses)